timescale/docs/_partials/_test-drive-aggregation.md

 <Procedure>

-### Finding average stock prices for the last week

 1. At the command prompt, use the `psql` connection string from the cheat sheet you downloaded to connect to your database.
 1. At the `psql` prompt, type this query: